Archaeological discovery at Attingham

 “We believe the wooden hall burnt down at some point.
 Despite the damage to the site from the fire and over the years, we’re still confident of working out the exact era that the hall was built and used in.”

 Samples of charcoal have been sent to a specialist radio carbon dating centre in Glasgow for examination.
-The results are due later this year and should clarify the exact date of the building, accounting for a 600 year window from 400AD to 1066.
+The results should clarify the exact date of the building, accounting for a 600 year window from 400AD to 1066.

 The dig was aided by metal detectorists from the Newport Historical Society, who have thoroughly examined the entire field to ensure that no artefacts were missed.
 An intern with the Portable Antiquities Scheme, funded by the British Museum, also assisted in the excavation.